NaomiMod/blender-NaomiLib/README.md

 ## Disclaimer

 This project is intended exclusively for educational purposes and has no affiliation with SEGA or any other third-party developer.
-NaomiLib, NLOBJPUT, and all games using them are the exclusive property of SEGA.
+Naomi Library is an exclusive property of SEGA.
 This addon is a recreational project; no compensation has been offered for the research and none will be accepted in any form.

 ---

+## Credits

+**Support and testing**

+- Esppiral
+- LeoBun
+- Alexvgz
+- Rob2d

 ## Special thanks

-Deo, Kobainkurt, Lenders18, Melfice, TheBosZ, Merdaio
+- Deo
+- Kobainkurt
+- Lenders18
+- Melfice
+- TheBosZ
+- Merdaio
+- NaomiMod Discord